semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 :::

 For information on ignoring individual findings in code, see the [Ignoring findings page](https://semgrep.dev/docs/ignoring-findings/).

+### Saving or exporting findings to a file

+To save or export findings, pass the following options:

 ## Migrating to Semgrep App from a manual CI setup